cozis/blogtech/README.md

 you can add your endpoints here by switching on the `request.path` field.
 Note that the path is just a slice into the request buffer.
 URIs are not parsed.

 # Testing
-I routinely run the server under valgrind or sanitizers (address, undefined) and target it using `wrk`.
+I routinely run the server under valgrind and sanitizers (address, undefined) and target it using `wrk`.
 I'm also adding automatized tests to `tests/test.py` to check compliance with the HTTP/1.1 spec.
+I also use it to host my website and post it here and there to keep it under stress.Turns out, all of those bots scanning he internet for vulnerable websites make great fuzzers!

 # Known Issues
 - Server replies to HTTP/1.0 clients as HTTP/1.1